Egyptian pound steady at dollar sale, weaker at parallel market

-The official cut-off price was unchanged from Tuesday’s dollar sale, but one trader said the dollar changed hands at 8.50 pounds in the parallel market on Thursday, compared with 8.30 pounds to the dollar on Tuesday.
+The official cut-off price was unchanged from Tuesday’s dollar sale, but two traders said the dollar changed hands at 8.52/.53 pounds in the parallel market on Thursday, slightly weaker from the 8.50 on Tuesday.

-Egypt announced last week that the central bank’s governor, Hesham Ramez, will be replaced next month by senior banker Tarek Amer.
+Egypt announced last month that the central bank governor, Hesham Ramez, would be replaced this month by senior banker Tarek Amer.
 The move was welcomed by traders, who expect a new approach to the country’s currency crisis.

 Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.